Amir-Alsabea/Smart-Hall-System/README.md

 # 🧠 Neurolytics
 ### The Next-Gen Smart Classroom: Quality Education Powered by AI

 **Neurolytics** is an AI-powered classroom monitoring system that tracks student attention in real-time by combining IoT sensors (temperature, humidity, light, motion, sound) with Computer Vision.
-It classifies the learning environment, detects student distractions, and delivers live analytics to educators through a web-based Command Center dashboard.
+It classifies the learning environment, detects student distractions, automates attendance, and delivers live analytics to educators through a web-based Command Center dashboard.

 ---